Provincial Antigen Testing Program

 1. Program overview

-What is the Provincial Antigen Screening Program?
+What is the Provincial Antigen Testing Program?

 What is a rapid antigen test?